HydroFirn: A numerical model for large-scale multidimensional firn hydrology: Two-dimensional meltwater infiltration in heterogeneous firn At DYE-2 site in SouthWest Greenland

 Our results show that lateral heterogeneity strongly affects surface melting, meltwater migration, and final porosity distribution (stratigraphy).
-In the beginning, the temperature profile shows minimal changes but the porosity profile shows lateral variations that are less significant due to correlated random field (Figures~\ref{fig4:Dye-2_heterogeneous}\textit{d,h}, zoomed version in Figures~\ref{fig:zoomed-DYE2-corr-rnd-field}\textit{a,e}).
-On August 7, 2016, there are two wet regions in firn (Figure~\ref{fig4:Dye-2_heterogeneous}\textit{b}): the first is close to the surface and results from the most recent melting that started around August 7, 2016, and the second is at a depth of 1-1.4 m, resulting from the July 18-20 melt event.
-When the melting is complete on August 12, perched water tables (saturated regions) have formed on the pre-existing precursor ice layer at around 1.2 m depth (Figures~\ref{fig4:Dye-2_heterogeneous}\textit{e}, zoomed Figure~\ref{fig:zoomed-DYE2-corr-rnd-field}\textit{b}).
-Figure~ \ref{fig:zoomed-DYE2-corr-rnd-field}\textit{j} shows the corresponding numerical grid, saturated cells $\Omega$ (red circles), and saturated region boundary $\partial \Omega_s$ (red lines).
-It is clear that the depth of meltwater percolation along the 2 km transect is not constant but depends on the porosity distribution that exists near the surface, which controls the amount of melt generated, and below the surface, which controls the speed of percolation (Figures~\ref{fig4:Dye-2_heterogeneous}\textit{d-k}, zoomed Figure~\ref{fig:zoomed-DYE2-corr-rnd-field}).
-At four locations, the pores have completely closed off due to refreezing and formed an impermeable ice layer (Figures~\ref{fig4:Dye-2_heterogeneous}\textit{k}).
+In the beginning, the temperature profile shows minimal changes but the porosity profile shows lateral variations that are less significant due to correlated random field (Figures~\ref{fig4:DYE-2_heterogeneous}\textit{d,h}, zoomed version in Figures~\ref{fig:zoomed-DYE2-corr-rnd-field}\textit{a,e}).
+On August 7, 2016, there are two wet regions in firn (Figure~\ref{fig4:DYE-2_heterogeneous}\textit{b}): the first is close to the surface and results from the most recent melting that started around August 7, 2016, and the second is at a depth of 1-1.4 m, resulting from the July 18-20 melt event.
+When the melting is complete on August 12, perched water tables (saturated regions) have formed on the pre-existing precursor ice layer at around 1.2 m depth (Figures~\ref{fig4:DYE-2_heterogeneous}\textit{e}, zoomed Figure~\ref{fig:zoomed-DYE2-corr-rnd-field}\textit{b}).
+Figure~ \ref{fig:zoomed-DYE2-corr-rnd-field}\textit{j} shows the corresponding numerical grid, saturated cells $\Omega$ (red circles), and saturated region boundary $\partial \Omega_s$ (red lines). {It is clear that the depth of meltwater percolation along the 2 km transect is not constant but depends on the porosity distribution that exists near the surface (Figures~\ref{fig4:DYE-2_heterogeneous}\textit{d-k}, zoomed Figure~\ref{fig:zoomed-DYE2-corr-rnd-field}).
+At the surface, porosity controls both the thermal conductivity and the thermal storativity, thereby determining the thermal penetration depth.
+Consequently, for a given thermal flux, higher porosity increases the near-surface snow temperature (the flux required to cause melting scales as $(1-\phi)^{0.44}$; see \cite{shadab2024mechanism}).
+Below the surface, the local porosity controls the speed of melt percolation.} At four locations, the pores have completely closed off due to refreezing and formed an impermeable ice layer (Figures~\ref{fig4:DYE-2_heterogeneous}\textit{k}).
 Not all of the saturated regions freeze to form impermeable ice layers (Figures~\ref{fig:zoomed-DYE2-corr-rnd-field}\textit{j}-\textit{l}).
-The temperatures also vary spatially in regions where melt can or cannot percolate due to the absence or presence of ice layers (Figure~\ref{fig4:Dye-2_heterogeneous}\textit{f}).
-This happens as heat conduction is typically a slower heat transport process than heat advection by liquid water.
-In summary, lateral heterogeneity strongly affects the dynamics and final distribution of meltwater, porosity, temperature, and the formation of ice layers within firn.
+The temperatures also vary spatially in regions where melt can or cannot percolate due to the absence or presence of ice layers (Figure~\ref{fig4:DYE-2_heterogeneous}\textit{f}).
+This happens as heat conduction is typically a slower heat transport process than heat advection by liquid water. {In summary, lateral heterogeneity that is initially difficult to discern may strongly affect the dynamics and final distribution of meltwater, porosity, temperature, and ice-layer formation within firn.}